encode/django-rest-framework/docs/api-guide/serializers.md

 #### How identity is determined when performing bulk updates

-Performing a bulk update is slightly more complicated than performing a bulk creation, because the serializer needs a way of determining how the items in the incoming data should be matched against the existing object instances.
+Performing a bulk update is slightly more complicated than performing a bulk creation, because the serializer needs a way to determine how the items in the incoming data should be matched against the existing object instances.

 By default the serializer class will use the `id` key on the incoming data to determine the canonical identity of an object.
 If you need to change this behavior you should override the `get_identity` method on the `Serializer` class.
 For example: